NiallHornFX/COMP5823M-Mini-Solvers/Projects/Assignment_03_FluidSimulation/notes/A3_FluidSimulation.md

 $$
 Using the particles current density $\rho_i$ and some rest density $\rho_{rest}$ scaled by some stiffness constant $k$.
 Both $k$ and $\rho_{rest}$ are user defined and need to be picked carefully.

+So eg if we have a current density $\rho_i = 10$ and a rest density $rho_{rest} = 100$ we have $k * -90$ pressure and thus negative pressure will force the particles back together to maintain volume.
+As noted by Muller this doesn't affect the resulting pressure gradient (which is negative), ie it affects pressure not pressure gradient, its used for stability over the orginal ideal gas state equation $p_i = k\rho$.

 The resulting pressure force on the particle is the negative pressure gradient, can be computed first naively :
 $$
 \textbf{f}_i^{pres} = -\nabla p(r_i) = -\sum_j m_j {p_j\over \rho_j}\nabla\omega(r-r_j, h)